-Team Leader Engineering Assessment Team Director Operations
+Kathy HawkenGreg PiconiTeam Leader Engineering Assessment TeamDirector Operations

-Attachments: 1.
-Site Plan and Location of existing drainage easement - 921456

-2. Proposed location of new pipeline and easement - 921456

-3. Letter from owners of property - 921456
+- Attachments:1.
+Site Plan and Location of existing drainage easement 9214562.
+Proposed location of new pipeline and easement 921456 - 3.
+Letter from owners of property 921456

-FUTURE PROPOSED ROAD CLOSURE - BALFOUR LANE, LINDFIELD
+FUTURE PROPOSED ROAD CLOSURE -BALFOUR LANE, LINDFIELD

-PURPOSE OF REPORT:To consider the formal public road closure of

-Balfour Lane Lindfield, in order to progress discussions with the adjoining property owners to achieve planning proposals inline with the Lindfield Town Centre Development Control the development manager's acting on behalf owners of the Balfour Centre, located on the corner of Pacific Highway and Balfour Street Lindfield, for Council to provide owners consent for the lodgement of a Development Application [DA] for their proposed development, which includes the proposal to incorporate the existing Balfour Lane and provide a new lane, in accordance with the adopted DCP.
+PURPOSE OF REPORT: To consider the formal public road closure of Balfour Lane Lindfield, in order to progress discussions with the adjoining property owners to achieve planning proposals inline with the Lindfield Town Centre Development Control Plan.
+BACKGROUND: In March 2008, Council received a request from the development manager's acting on behalf owners of the Balfour Centre, located on the corner of Pacific Highway and Balfour Street Lindfield, for Council to provide owners consent for the lodgement of a Development Application [DA] for their proposed development, which includes the proposal to incorporate the existing Balfour Lane and provide a new lane, in accordance with the adopted DCP.
+COMMENTS: Although further discussions and negotiations are required between Council and the adjoining owner prior to any potential land transfer, there is nothing deterring Council from commencing the formal public road closure process.
+RECOMMENDATION: That a formal road closure application for Balfour Lane be submitted to the Department of Lands.